 - have grip

 - encase the whole foot & provide protection to the foot from falling objects

 - match the uniform.

-- Bakery: All staff to wear same black top + black aprons + hat (either Daily Deli or Parkfoot)
+Deli: All staff to wear same black top + black aprons + netted hat + black trousers/skirts (not provided)